top of page

 Raising cycles from four to eight can reduce makeup water by around 40%.

-8. Is blowdown recycling energy intensive?
+8. Is blowdown recycling energy-intensive?

-Membrane systems use energy, but savings from reduced evaporation (MEE) and water treatment often do achieve better ROI.
+Membrane systems use energy, but savings from reduced evaporation (MEE) and water treatment often achieve better ROI.

 9. Is this suitable for zero liquid discharge (ZLD) plants?

-Yes.
-It reduces evaporator load and steam consumption.
+Yes, it reduces evaporator load and steam consumption.

-10. What is the typical payback period
+10. What is the typical payback period?

 GreenPebble Technologies LLP